 TMJ disorders develop for many reasons.
 You might clench or grind your teeth, tightening your jaw muscles and stressing your TM joint.
 You may have a damaged jaw joint due to injury or disease.
 Injuries and arthritis can damage the joint directly or stretch or tear the muscle ligaments.
 As a result, the disk, which is made of cartilage and functions as the “cushion” of the jaw joint, can slip out of position.
 Whatever the cause, the results may include a misaligned bite, pain, clicking or grating noise when you open your mouth, or trouble opening your mouth wide.

 There are various forms of TMJ treatment in Irvine, California, that can be used to improve the harmony and function of your jaw.
-Once an evaluation confirms your diagnosis, Dr. Straw will determine the proper course of treatment.
+Once an evaluation confirms your diagnosis, Dr. Straw or Dr. Jones will determine the proper course of treatment.
 It is important to note that treatment always works best with a team approach of self-care combined with professional care.
 Treatment takes time to become effective, but we can help you have healthier, more comfortable jaw joint function.